How Napoleon lost his grip on Europe and was finally defeated

 War of the Fifth Coalition

-In September and October of 1808, Napoleon met with Alexander I of Russia again in the Congress of Erfurt and sought the Tsar’s help with the war in Spain.
+In September and October of 1808, Napoleon met with Alexander I of Russia again in the Congress of Erfurt where he sought the Tsar’s help with the war in Spain.

-However, Russia refused.
-Then, in April of 1809, as most of the Grand Army was tied down in Spain, Austria attacked French-controlled Bavaria.
+In April of 1809, as most of the French Grand Armée was tied down in Spain, Austria attacked French-controlled Bavaria.

 By 1810 Napoleon’s European empire was at its greatest extent.
-He then married the daughter of the Austrian emperor, Marie-Louise, who gave birth of a son in March 1811.
+He then married the daughter of the Austrian emperor, Marie-Louise, who gave birth to a son in March 1811.

-Napoleon’s Continental System redrew the borders of the countries of Europe to more simply line up with geographic features.
+Napoleon’s Continental System, which was first established in 1806, redrew the borders of the countries of Europe to more simply line up with geographic features.

-This also simplified the political life of the continent, as it reduced the number of countries and forcing them to adopt the institutions of the revolution, such as the Napoleonic Code and the metric system.
+In addition, it simplified the political life of the continent, as it reduced the number of countries and forced them to adopt the institutions of the revolution, such as the Napoleonic Code and the metric system.

 Disappointed with Russia’s failure to support him at the Congress of Erfurt, Napoleon feared that Alexander would betray him.

-So, in early 1812, Napoleon started assembling the Grand Army in Poland, on the border of Russia.
+So, in early 1812, Napoleon started assembling the Grand Armée in Poland, on the border of Russia.

 The Russian troops retreated back into Russia and burnt crops along the way to deny the French much-needed food supplies.